-Note: It is OK to leave the instrument connected to the PC all the time.
+Note: It is OK to leave the instrument connected to a PC or USB charger all the time.
 The smart charger inside the instrument will stop charging as soon as the battery reaches full-charge.

 6.3 Modes of Operation